Avoid These 7 Contract Mistakes That Cost Small Businesses Thousands

 - 3 min read

-Updated: Apr 11
+Updated: Oct 11

 1. Vague or Missing Scope of Work

-A proper scope of work includes:
+A proper scope of work should include:

-Specific tasks and deliverables
+Specific tasks and deliverables.

-Timelines or milestones
+Timelines or milestones.

-Client responsibilities
+Client responsibilities and approval steps.

 2. No Termination Clause

-Every agreement should define:
+Every agreement should state:

-What happens to outstanding fees or deliverables
+What happens to outstanding fees, deliverables, or deposits.

-Any termination fees or refunds
+Whether any termination fees or refunds apply.

 3. Missing or Unenforceable Payment Terms

-How much is being charged and for what
+How much is being charged and for what.

-What happens if payment is late
+What happens if payment is delayed.

-Whether interest or penalties apply
+Whether interest or late penalties apply.

 4. Verbal Agreements or Handshake Deals